Portsmouth F.C. Women: Ban on women's football

 Very few records of Portsmouth Ladies games taking place exist during the period the FA banned Women's teams playing on affiliated pitches.
 This ban was in place between 1921 and 1971.

 In 1968, John Phelps, then the head of PR at the men's club had recruited a team of hostesses.
 Clad in the Portsmouth blue team colours so that they stood out, the hostesses walked around the ground selling programmes and looking after fans on match days.

 Given the growing interest in Women's football, the hostesses decided they wanted to start a team.
 They were encouraged and supported by Mick Williams, at the time a volunteer for the Pompey Action Group, which was a supporter group that helped the club in numerous ways.

-Mick Williams would prove a pivotal figure in Portsmouth Ladies history.
-See the notable club personnel section for more information on Williams.

 The men's club were active in helping organise fixtures in the late 1960s, with games being advertised in the programme.
 With the success of the local rivals Southampton's ladies team, the focus in the late 1980s turned to forming a high quality team in Portsmouth.

 Reformation of the modern-day Portsmouth Ladies

 The Portsmouth Women's team as we know it today was formed in 1987.
-Dave Coyle was a pivotal figure in this club's early history, fulfilling every role short of player.
-See notable club personnel section for more information on Coyle.
+Dave Coyle was a pivotal figure in this club's early history.

 Portsmouth Ladies retained a strong connection with the men's club and started playing in the 1988/89 season in the Southern Regional League.
-The women's game lacked the organisation and structure it does today with varied venues and opponents.
-Driven by Dave Coyle, the club continued to thrive, although surviving match records from these years are extremely limited.
+The women's game lacked the organisation and structure it does today with varied venues and opponents, although surviving match records from these years are extremely limited.

 The club achieved its first promotion in 1998 when they moved up to the South West Combination League, which is broadly equivalent to Tier 3 of the modern day.

 Dave Coyle was manager during this time, and in 1999 he guided the team to beat Reading, thus winning the South West Combination League Cup.

-The club continued its upward trajectory, and in 2002 the club was the first in Hampshire to be awarded the FA Chartered Standard Club Award for Excellence.

 In 2002 Vanessa Raynbird was appointed director of football.
 Coyle thus moved upstairs and Raynbird took over team affairs.